openxpki/openxpki/doc/quickstart.rst

 Create DataVault Token
 ######################

+The DataVault is a self-signed certificate using an RSA key, see #2 above.

-Copy the DataVault Key file to /etc/openxpki/local/keys/vault-1.pem, it should have 0400 permission owned by the openxpki user.
+Copy the DataVault key file to /etc/openxpki/local/keys/vault-1.pem, it should have 0400 permission owned by the openxpki user.

 Now import the certificate::